top of page

 Fields Corner is a historic Dorchester commercial district.
 It takes its name from the general store opened by brothers Enos and Isaac Field at the intersection of Adams Street and Dorchester Avenue.
 This same corner now stands at the center of one of Boston’s busiest business districts.

 Modern day Fields Corner is host to a number of historic buildings.
-These include One Fields Corner (also known as the Lenane Building); One Arcadia Place (formerly the Fields Corner Municipal Building); an original Loews Theatre; and the O’Hearn Storage building.
+These include One Fields Corner (also known as the Lenane Building), One Arcadia Place (formerly the Fields Corner Municipal Building), an original Loews Theatre, and the O’Hearn Storage building.
 These architectural remnants of another time provide views into Boston’s past through a thriving neighborhood solidly planted in the present.

 Today, Fields Corner is a transit hub served by the Ashmont branch of the MBTA Red Line, as well as several MBTA bus lines.
-This one-mile business district is encircled by unique residential neighborhoods including Fields Corner West; Meetinghouse Hill; Clam Point; and Melville Park.
+This one-mile business district is encircled by unique residential neighborhoods including Fields Corner West, Meetinghouse Hill, Clam Point, and Melville Park.

 History